We Help Parents Create Child Visitation Plans

 When one divorced parent provides the primary home for a child, the other parent typically is awarded visitation rights.
 Maryland law values this parenting time so highly that even the noncustodial parent’s failure to make child support payments is not grounds for denying visitation.
-At Haspel, McLeod & Drawbaugh, P.C., we help parents create visitation plans that benefit the child and the parents.
+At McLeod, Weschler & Yeager, P.C., our lawyers help parents create visitation plans that benefit the child and the parents.

-Maryland courts encourage parents to cooperate in establishing a visitation schedule that will be in the best interest of the child.
+Maryland courts encourage parents to cooperate in establishing a time-sharing schedule that will be in the best interest of the child.
 If the parents are not able to work together to create a schedule for parenting time, the courts have mediation resources that can help.
-Both of our firm’s partners, Linda Haspel and Gwen McLeod, are mediators.
+Both of our firm’s attorneys, Gwen McLeod and Thomas M. Weschler Jr., are mediators.

 Gwen is a mediator who is regularly appointed by the court to mediate cases in Frederick and Montgomery counties.
 Gwen also is trained in collaborative law.
-At Haspel, McLeod & Drawbaugh, P.C., we help parents maintain close relationships with their child after a divorce.
+At McLeod, Weschler & Yeager, P.C., our legal team helps parents maintain close relationships with their children after a divorce.

-Parents have a number of options in creating a child visitation arrangement.
+Parents have a number of options in creating child time-sharing arrangements.
 They can have a flexible schedule, a structured schedule that includes weekend and holidays, or a schedule that’s determined by the custodial parent.
 In cases in which the noncustodial parent has a history of abuse, supervised visitation may be appropriate.

-When developing a visitation schedule, you should consider factors as:
+When developing a time-sharing schedule, you should consider factors such as:

-The Frederick and Rockville family lawyers at Haspel & McLeod are dedicated to helping you create a visitation plan that accommodates the realities of your schedule and the needs of your child.
-We work hard to ensure that your child isn’t shortchanged on parenting time after your divorce.
+Our family lawyers at McLeod, Weschler & Yeager, P.C., are dedicated to helping you create a time-sharing plan that accommodates the realities of your schedule and the needs of your child.
+They work hard to ensure that your child isn’t shortchanged on parenting time after your divorce.

 A Maryland court has the power to deny visitation to a parent.
 If visitation with the noncustodial parent has exposed the child to physical or emotional danger, the court should be notified and, if immediate action is warranted, so should the police.